 - If we paint the phases of a riot, the crowd bustling with uplifted fists and the noisy onslaughts od cavalry are translated upon the canvas in sheaves of lines corresponding with all the conflicting forces, following the general laws of violence of the picture… …These force-lines must encircle and involve the spectator so that he will an a manner be forced to struggle himself with the persons in the picture.

-* Umberto Boccioni, source of his artist quotes on futurist painting art & sculpture: ‘Les exposants au public’, Boccioni et al.; exh.
+* Boccioni’s quote on the role of force-lines to influence the source of his artist quotes on futurist painting art & sculpture: ‘Les exposants au public’, Boccioni et al.; exh.
 Cat.
 Galerie Bernheim-Jeune & Cie February 1912, p.
-8 (painter sculptor in Italian Futurism and co-editor of the Futurist Manifesto; his famous futurist painting ‘City rises’; some links for more biography facts and images of Boccioni’s art at the bottom)
+8

 - Not only have we radically abandoned the motive fully developed according to its determined and, therefore, artificial equilibrium, but we suddenly and purposely intersect each motif with one or more other motifs of which we never give the full development but merely the initial, central, of final notes… …We thus arrived at what we call the painting of states of mind.